X+Y: Reception

 The review aggregator website Rotten Tomatoes reports an 87% approval rating with a weighted average score of 6.58/10 based on 75 reviews.
 The website's consensus reads, "A Brilliant Young Mind is tender and perceptive – and intelligent enough to find a wealth of dramatic riches buried under well-trod narrative ground."
 On Metacritic, the film has a score of 65 out of 100 based on 19 critics, indicating "generally favorable reviews".
+By contrast, Godfrey Cheshire, writing for RogerEbert.com, gave the film one and a half out of four stars, calling it "TV-style triteness and warmed-over clichés" with a "cliché-clotted script".
+He criticized the lack of character development, noting that "with one exception, Nathan's relationships with people go nowhere", and found that Sally Hawkins and Asa Butterfield were "reduced to one-note performances due to the limitations of their characters as written".

 Departures from the true story

 The main character Nathan Ellis is based on mathematical genius Daniel Lightwing, who is autistic.
 Lightwing had a teacher who saw his potential and became his mentor; however, his mentor was not a man, but a woman named Miggy Biller, who is the Head of Maths at York College.
 Lightwing never lost his father; in fact, his father also attended with him at the film premier.
-In the film, the IMO takes place in Cambridge, England, but the actual event that Lightwing participated in was in Slovenia.
+In the film, the IMO is at its 59th edition (corresponding to 2018) and takes place in Cambridge, England, but the actual event that Lightwing participated in was the 47th edition (2006), hosted in Slovenia.
+Moreover, the real-world 59th IMO, which happened four years after the release of the film, took place in Romania, and the following edition coincidentally took place in England.
 The training camp took place in China, where Daniel fell in love with a Chinese woman named Zhu Yan, whom he went on to marry (they are no longer together).

 Biller attended the film's premiere and told the York College newsletter: "We sat beside each other at the showing, chuckling together about some of the film's maths problems.
 It was funny to look at the line between fact and fiction being trod all the time by the film!
 Dan's Dad, sitting just behind us, saw himself killed in a car accident … and I don't think I need to say that I didn't recognise myself in Rafe Spall!"
 She went on to say, "It's a brilliant and very moving film, and Asa Butterfield is amazing."
 Lightwing told the Evening Standard, "I cried the first three times I watched it.
 It says things I was feeling but could not express."